Tahlia Skaines Flaunts Cleavage And Trim Waist In Light Blue Bikini

-Australian Instagram influencer Tahlia Skaines took to Instagram on Friday to showcase her enviable physique in a flattering bikini.
+Australian influencer Tahlia Skaines took to Instagram on Friday to showcase her enviable physique in a flattering bikini.

 In the shared photo, the blond beauty rocked a light blue two-piece swimsuit.
 The suit’s halter-style top featured thick straps and a “V” cut neckline that emphasized Tahlia’s cleavage.
 The briefs were high-cut with a thick black band at the waist and triangle of fabric that exposed a large swath of her hips and pelvic area.
 The design helped to accentuate Tahlia’s bombshell hip-to-waist ratio.